Lemaf/grunt-jade-usemin/README.md

 }
 ```

-In order to allow you to configure your tasks, `jadeUsemin` looks in the following places,
+In order to allow you to configure your tasks, `pugUsemin` looks in the following places,
 which are ordered by precedence:

-1. `task.jadeUsemin.options`.
-For example: `uglify.jadeUsemin.options`.
+1. `task.pugUsemin.options`.
+For example: `uglify.pugUsemin.options`.
 2. `task.options`.
 For example: `uglify.options`.
 3. Predefined default options for task if they exists.